The project team

 Francesco Ometto, Project manager

-Francesco is project manager at Scandinavian Biogas Fuels AB, focused on process optimisation.
-In the last six years, Francesco worked on innovative substrates for biomethane production, as part of European funded projects.
+Francesco is Research and Development Manager at Scandinavian Biogas Fuels AB.
+In the last eight years, Francesco worked on innovative substrates for biomethane production, as part of European funded projects.
 In particular, he worked with forestry waste, lignocellulosic materials and aquatic biomasses.
-As part of his role in the company, Francesco collaborates with the R&D department working on biomass pre-treatments and downstream processes for the anaerobic digestion process.
-He holds a PhD in Applied Sciences obtained at Cranfield University (UK) in 2014.
+Francesco holds a PhD in Applied Sciences - Sustainable Energy - obtained at Cranfield University (UK) in 2014.
 Previously, he completed his BSc and MSc in Environmental Engineering at the University of Padua (IT).
 He is a member of the Swedish Biogas Research Centre (BRC), part of Linköping University’s Biogas Group and Expert Evaluator for the European Commission.

 Anna Karlsson, Reference group-leader

 Anna Karlsson has a PhD in Water and Environmental studies from Linköping University.
 Her thesis focused on anaerobic degradation of phenolic compounds in landfill environments.
 She has since 15 years been working with microbial research and development related to biogas production, first as a researcher at Linköping university and from 2011 as employed at Scandinavian Biogas Fuels AB.
 Parts of the her current work is focused on additions of trace elements as a means to improve process stability and loading capacities in the anaerobic digestion process.
 Anna has also been one of the leaders of a resent project exploring the biogas potential in waste streams from the Swedish pulp and paper industry.